ceshine/ceshine-hugo/content/post/20200213-tf21-quest/index.md

 - We've padded the token sequences to a fixed length when creating TFRecords, so `tf.io.FixedLenFeature` is used to parse the feature.
 If we want to use sequences of variable lengths, we should use `tf.io.FixedLenSequenceFeature`.
 (More details later.)
 - TPU only supports 32-bit integers, and the TFRecord only supports 64-bit integers, so we need to do a conversion.
-- `cache()` method is called to save the parsed data into memory and should be able to avoid parsing the same data over and over again.
+- `cache()` method is called to save the parsed data into memory.
+This prevents the loader from reading and parsing the same file multiple times.
 (You don't want to call `cache()` after the shuffle, as it can potentially make the dataset only get shuffled once.)
 - This is one of the less tuned parts of the codebase, I mostly just followed the documentation and its recommendations.
 You could probably get better throughput by tinkering with the pipeline.

 ### Dynamic Batching?

-One neat trick to increase the training speed in PyTorch is to group sequences with similar lengths together, pick a batch of them from this group, and then pad to the maximum length of that batch.
+One neat trick to increase the training speed in PyTorch is to group sequences with similar lengths, pick a batch of them from this group, and then pad to the maximum length of that batch.
+It is sometimes called a "sortish sampler".
 This often greatly reduces the padding required and the average sequence length after padding.

 However, this trick doesn't seem to work well when training with TPU.
 Fixed-size input tensors run fastest on TPU in my experience.
 Nonetheless, I'll describe how to do it below in case you are interested.